HSF/hsf.github.io/organization/_posts/2021/2021-02-18-coordination.md

 - Organise a meeting/workshop later on to refine

 Other plans:
-- Find a date to speak to trainig
+- Find a date to speak to Training WG
 - Pick next topic between (non-LHC) expt overviews and declarative analysis, set dates & contact speakers
 - Prefer to involve 3rd convener